What should your credit score be to buy a house?

 Using credit for home-related purchases and maintenance

 Buying a house involves more than simply making payments on your mortgage.
 The simple truth is that when you own a home, you're going to have house-related expenses.
 However, it's not always possible to drop large amounts of cash on big-ticket items like new appliances, home repairs, or maintenance.
+If you don’t have cash available and can’t defer these expenses, you may need to borrow money to cover the costs.
+Here are a couple of options to consider:

 Buying a home is exciting, but it's also important to consider the impact this large and complex purchase could have on your finances and credit.
-If you're a first-time homebuyer, it's important to get accurate professional advice about credit and buying a house, so take it slow and do it right.
+If you're a first-time homebuyer, it's important to get accurate professional advice about credit and buying a house.
+So take it slow and do it right.
 A wonderful home and good credit aren't far out of your reach.